itsdebartha/SimpleLinReg.jl/README.md

 # SimpleLinReg

 *SimpleLinReg* is a Julia package that implements the simple linear regression with only one dependent and one independent variable.
+The possible use cases for this package might be to demonstrate the efficiency of simple linear regression in two variables during the undergrad studies.
+Being simple and intuitive, it can handle enough data, but in only two variables.

 [![Build Status](https://github.com/itsdebartha/SimpleLinReg.jl/actions/workflows/CI.yml/badge.svg?branch=master)](https://github.com/itsdebartha/SimpleLinReg.jl/actions/workflows/CI.yml?query=branch%3Amaster)